 The JMP curriculum is designed to ensure that our students enter their post-graduate training with a deep understanding of the social, behavioral, and ethical aspects of medicine and are well equipped to meet the challenges of a rapidly evolving healthcare system.

 The curriculum is constructed around three distinct yet interconnected branches of concurrent learning.
-JMP students engage in deep scholarly exploration and inquiry through their Master’s in Health and Medical Sciences by researching any topic related to health.
+JMP students engage in deep scholarly exploration and inquiry through their Master’s in Health and Medical Sciences.

 At the same time, students learn Foundational Medical Sciences through their active, learner-led, small group Problem Based Learning (PBL) curriculum, and the skills of doctoring through the Patient Care and Clinical Systems (PCCS) curriculum which includes classroom learning and placements in local east bay Clinics. .